 Post a comment

 Thank you for your donation!
-We will send you our monthly newsletter to keep you up to date on our project
+We will send you our monthly newsletter to keep you up to date on our project4 donors

 Thank you for your donation!
-We will send you our monthly newsletter and our own designed postcard.
+We will send you our monthly newsletter and our own designed postcard.1 donor

 Cattlelyst Cleudo game

 Thank you for your donation!
 As a reward, we will give you our own digital Cattlelyst Cluedo game.
-Of course, you will also receive the previous rewards.
+Of course, you will also receive the previous rewards.3 donors

 Thank you for becoming our ambassador!
 You will receive an invitation to give us input for our project.
 You will also receive a pin to help us spread the word about our project.
-Of course, you will also receive the previous rewards.1 donor
+Of course, you will also receive the previous rewards.3 donors

 Cattlelyst mini giftbox